zlgesundheit/zlg-platform/README.md

 ## Usage
 You can start each tool via docker-compose in the respective folder (e.g. ehrbase_docker, portal_docker, zlg_docs).

-To start the tools alltogether with SSL Encryption via NGINX you need to use the docker-compose.yml in the main folder of the repo.
+Setting up SSL Encryption using NGINX and LetyEncrypt is a [two step process](https://blog.jarrousse.org/2022/04/09/an-elegant-way-to-use-docker-compose-to-obtain-and-renew-a-lets-encrypt-ssl-certificate-with-certbot-and-configure-the-nginx-service-to-use-it/).
+You need to use the docker-compose.yml in the main folder of the repo.
 To create valid certificates use the `before-cert-creation.conf` for nginx first then run the certbot and after that switch to `after-cert-creation.conf` for nginx.
 Remember to restart nginx after switching configuration files (`docker-compose exec nginx nginx -s reload`).

 Tools
 - EHRBase Clinical Data Repository (ehrbase_docker)